-27. Environment, Forest and Climate Change
+25. Ministry of Environment, Forest and Climate Change

 The Ministry of Environment, Forest and Climate Change (MOEFCC) is responsible for conservation and improvement of the quality of the environment and control of environmental pollution.
-Implementation of different regional and international conventions, agreements, and protocols relating to environment, forestry and wild life is within its responsibilities.
-Plantation of trees, creation of new forest areas, extraction of re-generated forest resources, implementation of social forestry programmes, conservation of wild life and bio-diversity, expansion and development of both Government and private forest resources are also among its tasks.
-It ensures participation of community women and men in environment and bio diversity conservation, echo tourism, and forestry.
+Implementation of different regional and international conventions, agreements, and protocols relating to environment, forestry and wildlife is within its responsibilities.
+Plantation of trees, creation of new forest areas, extraction of re-generated forest resources, implementation of social forestry programmes, conservation of wildlife and bio-diversity, expansion and development of both Government and private forest resources are also among its tasks.
+It ensures participation of community women and men in environment and biodiversity conservation, echo tourism, and forestry.